 Yew Tree Farmhouse, Hasketon

-Sympathetic renovation and extension works of a private Grade II listed dwelling in Hasketon, Yew Tree Farmhouse combines contemporary with historic in an exemplary example of craftsmanship and design.
+Sensitive renovation and extension works of a private Grade II listed dwelling in Hasketon, Yew Tree Farmhouse combines contemporary with historic in an exemplary example of craftsmanship and design.

 Images showing the property prior to the refurbishment demonstrate the full extent of works which were undertaken to restore and revitalise the building.